|

 Anna Jeanne to write his biography.
 He warned them that there would be

-a lot of confusion that came in about his life after he died.
+a lot of confusion that would come in about his life after he died.
 Unfortunately

 they did not have the time to do what he asked, and confusion did come